WPN-XM/qt-mini-deploy/README.md

 **Build Script**

-If you want to build Qt static, then you might use this build scripts.
+If you want to build Qt static, then you might use this Powershell build script.
-It's a Powershell script.
-Powershell is required.

 https://gist.github.com/jakoch/ebab7ff300e76257a1bd